akarnoski/data-structures/README.md

 Code 401: Python Data Structures

 ## Linked List
-Consists of Nodes, each of which contains some data and a pointer to the next node
+Consists of Nodes, each of which contains some data and a pointer to the next node.
 ### Time Complexity
 * push()
     O(1)